FilipDaniels/strong_and_weak_ties/README.md

 # strong_and_weak_ties
-Collaborative writing on strong &amp; weak ties in relation to the development and governance of collaborative organisations.
+Collaborative writing on long &amp; short ties in relation to the development and governance of collaborative organisations.
+This is a test for a branch